 We are involved in identifying, dealing with and advising on the development of contaminated land.
 Over the years industrial activity and waste disposal have resulted in the potential contamination of some areas of land.
-We are the main regulator of contaminated land for Bracknell Forest, West Berkshire and Wokingham Councils.
+We are the main regulator of contaminated land for Bracknell Forest and West Berkshire Councils.
 If you need information on a particular piece of land please refer to Request for Environmental Information.

 Dealing with contaminated land